Taxation of international executives

 For the purposes of this publication, a short-term assignment is defined as an assignment that lasts for less than 1 year.

 Are there special residency considerations for short-term assignments?

-An individual whose stay in India does not exceed 181 days in a particular tax year or 60 days in the relevant tax year and 365 days in the last four tax years immediately preceding the relevant tax year, shall be considered as a non-resident in India.
-Accordingly, he/she shall be taxable only in respect of income earned for services rendered in India subject to treaty benefits, if any.
+An individual whose stay in India does not exceed 181 days in a particular tax year or 60 days in the relevant tax year and 365 days in the last 4 tax years immediately preceding the relevant tax year, shall be considered as a non-resident in India.
+Accordingly, they shall be taxable only in respect of income earned for services rendered in India, subject to treaty benefits, if any.

 Are there special payroll considerations for short-term assignments?

 There are no special payroll considerations for short term assignments.

 What income will be taxed during short-term assignments?

 An individual is taxed in respect of income earned for services rendered in India irrespective of their residential status.
 However, in case of an individual on a short term assignment in India, short stay exemption may be claimed in respect of India taxes subject to the fulfillment of the prescribed conditions in the relevant treaty/Domestic tax law.

 Are there any additional considerations that should be considered before initiating a short-term assignment in India?

 Depending upon the treaty provisions, short-term assignments can be planned in a manner so as to avail the short stay exemption.
 However, if presence of an individual in India creates a Permanent Establishment (PE) for the foreign company then the individual may not be entitled to claim short stay exemption in India.